 pinch of salt

 1 cup maple syrup

 1/4 cup apricots

 1 teaspoon rose water

 water from 400 gram tin of unsalted chickpeas

 3 teaspoons apple cider vinegar

 Preheat the oven to 200’C. Line the bottom of the springform pan with baking paper, and lightly oil and flour the sides with coconut oil.
-Beat the chickpea water in a very clean bowl at high speed for 5 minutes and set aside.
-Place all the ingredients, except apple cider vinegar and chickpea water, into a food processor, and process until the mixture is combined.
+Place all the dry ingredients in a bowl and mix well to remove any lumps.
+Add the wet ingredients, and whisk until the mixture is combined.
 Pour in the apple cider vinegar and pulse several times to mix.
-Gently fold in the aquafaba (beaten chickpea water) while the batter is in the food processor bowl.
 Pour the batter into the prepared cake tin and bake for 55-60 minutes, until the skewer comes out clean.
 Set aside on a wire rack to cool for 15 minutes before removing from tin and allowing to completely cool.
 When the cakes are cool, spread the apricot jam over one and sandwich it with the other.
 Spoon the coconut icing over the top of the cake.
 Garnish with slices of apricots around the rim of the cake or with flowers for a special occasion.

 400 grams (13 fl oz.)
 Coyo coconut yogurt, refrigerated overnight